sid-707/BugCatcher/README.md

 `cd` into the backend folder.

+You would have to be added to the project before you do this:
+Run `gcloud config set project <PROJECT_ID>`

 Run `gcloud app deploy` to deploy the app.

 Run `gcloud app browse` to open the app in the browser.